-Mosses and Marshes 2020 is a proposed project spanning two countries – the UK and Australia, both with Ramsar listed wetlands of international importance, bringing together artists, land managers and scientists to reimagine the future of these landscapes and the place they have in our communities.
+Mosses + Marshes 2020 is a project spanning two countries – the UK and Australia, both with Ramsar listed wetlands of international importance, bringing together artists, land managers and scientists to reimagine the future of these landscapes and the place they have in our communities.

 In 2018, artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together as part of the international art program, Arts Territory Exchange.
 Both artists have also worked for decades outside their practices in the natural resources and environment space – as a civil engineering/environmental consultant and as a communications consultant/project manager respectively.

-With a common interest in environmental issues as subject matter for their practices, Howe and Goldsmith have spent the past year exploring how they might create an international project presenting the RAMSAR listed areas of the Fenn’s, Whixall and Bettisfield Mosses (UK) and Macquarie Marshes (Australia) alongside each other.
+With a common interest in environmental issues as subject matter for their practices, Howe and Goldsmith spent a year exploring how they might create an international project presenting the Ramsar listed areas of the Fenn’s, Whixall and Bettisfield Mosses (UK) and Macquarie Marshes (Australia) alongside each other.

-The key objective of the project is to use available information about the Mosses and Marshes ecosystems to put the spotlight on the significance of them as highly productive and biologically diverse habitats that play a role in managing water in the landscape, and home to a diversity of lifeforms, and identifying issues central to their future through creative expression.
+The key objective of the project has been to use available information about the Mosses and Marshes ecosystems to put the spotlight on the significance of them as highly productive and biologically diverse habitats that play a role in managing water in the landscape, and home to a diversity of lifeforms (including humans), and identifying issues central to their future through creative expression.